 Course based students will normally not receive any financial support during their program.

-Most thesis-based MSc and PhD students receive a Funding Guarantee from the Department, the details of which are spelled out in the Offer Letter.
+Most of our students in a thesis-based MSc or a PhD program receive a Funding Guarantee from the Department, the details of which are spelled out in the Departmental Offer Letter.

 This means that the Department will ensure that the student receives a minimum amount per year (from all, including external, sources related to the student's graduate program at the Department).